jonnydgreen/event-management-service/docs/design.md

 - Hold an available Seat for a User
 - Permanently reserve an available Seat for a User

-Use a test-driven approach to write this business logic.
+Use a test-driven approach to develop this business logic.

 ### Authentication and Authorization

-Implement the authentication only using NestJS as discussed in the exploration.
+Implement authentication-only using NestJS as discussed in the exploration.

 ### Error handling